-In 2016, approximately 85% of the water that NPWA delivered to its customers was treated surface water from the Forest Park Water (FPW) Treatment Plant located in Chalfont.
+In 2017, approximately 88% of the water that NPWA delivered to its customers was treated surface water from the Forest Park Water (FPW) Treatment Plant located in Chalfont.
 The source of water that is treated at Forest Park Water is the North Branch Neshaminy Creek.
 The North Branch Neshaminy Creek originates as a small stream near Route 413 in Central Bucks County.
-The creek then flows into Lake Galena, which is the reservoir for Forest Park Water.
+The creek then flows into Lake

+Galena, which is the reservoir for Forest Park Water.
 Water released from Lake Galena flows down the Neshaminy Creek to where it is then drawn into the Forest Park Water Treatment Plant, in Chalfont, Pennsylvania.
-At times throughout the year, water is pumped from the Delaware River at Point Pleasant and diverted into the North Branch Neshaminy Creek near Gardenville, Pennsylvania.
-This diversion controls the level of Lake Galena for recreational purposes, ensures a sufficient drinking water supply, and maintains baseflow in the stream.
+Water is pumped from the Delaware River at Point Pleasant and diverted into the North Branch Neshaminy Creek near Gardenville, Pennsylvania.
+This diversion controls the level of Lake Galena for recreational purposes, ensures a sufficient drinking water supply, and maintains base flow in the stream.

-The remaining 15% of water came from 17 groundwater supply wells that NPWA operates.
+The remaining 12% of water came from 13 groundwater supply wells that NPWA operates.
 These wells are located throughout our service territory, in Bucks and Montgomery Counties.
 The water from these wells is chlorinated before it is delivered to our customers' homes.